longobucco/bern-heat-pump-detection/readme.md

-# Bern Heat Pump Detection & Solar Panel Analysis
+# Bern Solar Panel Analysis

 A comprehensive project for analyzing buildings and electricity production plants in the canton of Bern, Switzerland.
 The project includes data filtering capabilities, interactive mapping, and geospatial visualization features.